mgRamses/country-app-3/README.md

 - You can use this template as starting point, just run `yarn install` and `yarn dev`, then you can start to code
 - The endpoint where you will make the requests it's `/countries`, this endpoint supports the following params:
     - `query`: optional, to filter the countries
-    - `page`: optional, this helps to select the desired page
+    - `page`: optional, default value `1`, this helps to select the desired page
-    - `page_size`: optional, set the max amount of countries
+    - `page_size`: optional, default value: `10`, set the max amount of countries

 ## Evaluation criteria
 As a frontend developer, this assestment has the intention to cover the 3 main areas: